skenai/WILL/wiki/Home.md

 # Welcome to WILL

 WILL (Web3 Intelligence & Learning Layer) is an advanced AI system designed to provide intelligent automation and analysis for Web3 ecosystems.
-This wiki serves as the central knowledge base for WILL's architecture, features, and integration guides.
+As the core AI agent of the SKENAI DAO, this wiki serves as the central knowledge base for WILL's architecture, features, and integration guides.

 ## Core Systems

 ### [Token System](Token-System)
-Comprehensive documentation of WILL's token ecosystem:
+Comprehensive documentation of the SKENAI ecosystem tokens:
 - SHIBAK (Platform Token)
 - SBX (Governance Token)
 - BSTBL (Stablecoin)